Abner Kingman, winner of the Mirabaud Yacht Racing Image 2013, shares his views on yacht racing photography:

 AK: I work as a marine photographer and that includes a fair bit of yacht racing.
 When I was younger and racing, but not yet shooting I always relished looking at the shots that could make me feel the way I did when I was on the water.

-- A prestigious international jury for the tenth edition of the Mirabaud Yacht Racing Image award
+- Eclectic and passionate: discover the international jury of the Mirabaud Yacht Racing Image award 2021